ggabelmann/ggabelmann.github.io/README.md

 This page is a work in progress.

+## I like to:

+* Do "full lifecycle" development because every part of software engineering is important and necessary.
+* Frequently release projects to Production.
+* Work with people who are good at their jobs.
+* Create my own software libraries to understand how things really work.
+(See my [Github Profile](https://github.com/ggabelmann/) for some examples.)

 ## Testimonials

 > Working with Greg on the same team, I found his technical command impressive and the quality of his work always top-notch.
 He was a good team player who nevertheless could be counted on to come forward with great ideas if need be.